Building through Bankruptcy: An Introduction to Bankruptcy Issues in Construction Contexts

 San Carlos Apache Tribe Attorney General's Office

-(Bern) primarily practices construction and general appeals with Mesch Clark Rothschild in Tucson, where he has been since 2018.
+(Bern) primarily practices environmental and natural resource litigation with the San Carlos Apache Tribe’s Department of Justice.
+Before joining the Tribe in 2024, Bern was a shareholder with Mesch Clark Rothschild in Tucson, where he practiced construction litigation and appeals.
 Bern clerked with the Honorable Peter J. Eckerstrom of the Arizona Court of Appeals after graduating from the University of Arizona.
-In his free time, Bern competes around the Southwest with the Bicycle Ranch Tucson Race Team.
-Although fast for a lawyer, it turns out lawyers are slower than other professionals.
+In his free time, Bern races throughout the Southwest with Bicycle Ranch Tucson.
+Although fast for a lawyer, it turns out that lawyers are slower than other professionals.

 D Alexander Winkelman Related Seminars and Products